MicrosoftDocs/well-architected/well-architected/saas/devops.md

 ### Design considerations

-- **Standardize tooling and processes.** Industry-proven DevOps tooling bring consistency across functions and maturity in processes for managing your application deployments.
+- **Standardize tooling and processes.** Industry-proven DevOps tooling brings consistency across functions and maturity in processes for managing your application deployments.
 Developing your own tools is considered an antipattern in most situations.
     > Refer to [OE:03 Software development practices](../operational-excellence/formalize-development-practices.md).

   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Complexity and cost.** Using familiar DevOps tools can be cost-efficient in terms of money and skills.
 However, it adds the operational burden of managing each tool separately.
 It's important to remain open to new technological innovations that could benefit your workload.